Parcelli/germination-analysis-with-germinaR/intro-to-R-and-Rstudio.md

 * **Less point and click**

-  Unlike gaphical user interface (GUI) software, R does not depend on remebering which buttons to click or the order in which they were clicked.
+  Unlike gaphical user interface (GUI) software, R does not depend on remembering which buttons to click or the order in which they were clicked.
   Instead your entire analysis is written as a script.
 To repeat or update the analysis , you simply run the script again ensuring consistency and reducing human error.

 * **Strong and supportive Community**